CUNY York College

 You will be engaging work in this class through a number of activities:

 - Blogging: Almost all the work you complete will be submitted through your blog and into the course blog.
-A check list of good blogging activities are described in this form.
+We will discuss the quality of good blogging & blogging activities.

 - Personal Website: As part of your Reclaim hosting account, you will install an instance of WordPress for this class.
 You will use the site to post your work and reflections starting about four weeks into the semester.
 Also, your site can be customized in enumerable ways and your effort is considered as to creating a space to support an online identity.